Sevi (band): 2012–present: The Other Side Of Sevi and The New Albums

-In July 2014 SEVI start their first European tour[28], which features shows in Greece, Italy and Serbia.
+In July 2014 Sevi start their first European tour, which features shows in Greece, Italy and Serbia.

-In 2015, the second European tour called "SEVI On Tour 2015", which features shows in Italy, Romania and Serbia.
+In 2015, the second European tour called "Sevi On Tour 2015", which features shows in Italy, Romania and Serbia.

-On their 5 year anniversary, SEVI presents the first part of their book "The Price to Be Yourself", written by the journalist Nikolay Hristov.
-On October 7 of the same year, SEVI are chosen for an opening act at Tom Keifer's (Cindarella) concert.
+On their 5-year anniversary, Sevi presents the first part of their book "The Price to Be Yourself", written by the journalist Nikolay Hristov.
+On October 7 of the same year, Sevi are chosen for an opening act at Tom Keifer's (Cindarella) concert.

 They kick off 2016 with the release of their 6th video-single "Don't Hesitate".
 The track leads the band to a higher level in composing, and they approach the harder and rougher sound.
 The music video performed with great success on popular video streaming sources and some foreign music television programs.

-SEVI second full-length release is entitled The Battle Never Ends.
+Sevi second full-length release is entitled The Battle Never Ends.
 The album is presented at Sofia's club Rock IT on Friday (May) 13th, 2016.
 Living up to their reputation, the band had prepared a special show for the evening.
 The stage was set to look like the aftermath of a battlefield, the musicians (including two guest backing vocalists) dressed in black, covered in a cloud of haze.
 The show starts with a soundscape of brutal winds, clinging swords (courtesy of Rally Velinov), and it features the vocal talents of prominent Bulgarian actor, Asen Blatechki, who reads out lines from the album's eponymous track: "It never ends...so stand... and prepare yourselves...'cause the battle...never...ever...ends" cuing the band to blast into the opening riff of the song!
-After the performance, SEVI welcomed guests and excited fans into their Fan/VIP area backstage for drinks and selfies.
+After the performance, Sevi welcomed guests and excited fans into their Fan/VIP area backstage for drinks and selfies.

-Soon after comes the second studio album "The Battle Never Ends" (2016) and the singles "Destiny", "One time thing".
-The album gets very good reviews in web magazines and magazines like "Powerplay" (UK), "Metal Hammer" (Italy), Latin American "Rockmelodico", "Barikada" (Bosnia&Herzegovina) and others.
+Soon after comes the second studio album "The Battle Never Ends" (2016) and the singles "Destiny", "One Time Thing".
+The album got very good reviews in web magazines and magazines like "Powerplay" (UK), "Metal Hammer" (Italy), Latin American "Rockmelodico", "Barikada" (Bosnia&Herzegovina), and others.

-On the 16th of May 2017, SEVI opens the concert of "Europe" at Arena Armeec hall, Sofia.
+On May 16, 2017, Sevi opened the "Europe" tour at Arena Armeec hall, Sofia.